tederer/octowatch-videoservice/README.md

 ![Communication between the Video Service and a Web Server](images/remote_control_interface_sequence_diagram.png)

-The video service informs the web server about the capabilities of the camera module and their current values as soon as the TCP connection has been established.
+The Video Service informs the web server about the capabilities of the camera module and their current values as soon as the TCP connection has been established.
 The following shows an abbreviated output of a "capabilities" message.
 It describes which settings of the camera module can be changed.
 For each capability, the expected data type, the range in which the value must lie and the default value to be used are specified.

 ```javascript
 {